 - Provide adequate protection for whistle blowers

-Salisbury Group’s operational business is solely within the UK and accordingly our geographic risk of slavery and human trafficking is considered to be low.
-We see the main sector risks as being cleaning and maintenance.
+Salisbury Group’s operational business is solely within the UK and accordingly we consider the geographic risk of slavery and human trafficking to be low.
+Nevertheless, we consider the main sector risks of our business as being cleaning and maintenance.
 Our supply chain has a number of UK-based suppliers in these sectors.
 We are committed to acting ethically and with integrity in all of our business transactions and relationships and we expect our supply chain partners to share this commitment.

 In the last 12 months, we have updated our induction and training processes to ensure staff members are aware of the Modern Slavery Act and its definitions of slavery and human trafficking.
+This includes a new awareness training module on our online learning portal, which is available to all members of staff.
 We have ensured that our on-boarding procedure and employee handbook set out our policies and procedures, including our Whistle-blowing Policy.
-We have updated our supplier auditing process to seek evidence of steps taken to enforce anti-slavery practices by our supply chain partners.

 These core documents, updated processes and the targeted awareness of modern slavery and human trafficking within our supply chain help us to ensure that Salisbury Group complies with the spirit and requirements of the Modern Slavery Act.